top of page

 Who We Are

 We come from varied backgrounds of knowledge, experience and wisdom.
-Our collective effort brings healing to our Ancestors, our Community and to Ourselves
+Our collective effort brings healing to our Ancestors, our Community and to Ourselves.

 Noliwe Alexander

-Executive Director
+Co-Founder, Executive Director

 DTL Lead Facilitator